vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/incompatible_apis.txt

 Selecting Incompatible APIs
 ===========================

-PyQt provides limited support for multiple incompatible APIs and the ability for an application to select between them at run-time.
+PyQt4 provides limited support for multiple incompatible APIs and the ability for an application to select between them at run-time.
 For example, an application can choose whether ``QString`` is implemented as a Python type, or is automatically converted to and from a Python v2 unicode object or a Python